jackokring/selfexjs/README.md

 and packs it down to be the file requested, and returns the content as a string to serve.
 It works on a double layer of total page and page section caching.

+I have made it easy to get an Express app with inbuilt less, form data and JSON parsing, have added logging automatically, along with favicon.ico serving.
+Also a downloads function sets up an app server which static serves dowloads with and auto save dialog.

 Templating should be an easy matter of a simple prefix idea.

 TODO